azat-co/fullstack-javascript/chapter1/chapter1.md

 const num = 1
 ```

-The way we define variables is either with `const` or `let`.
-They respect scopes created by logical blocks (functions, loops and conditions).
-The `const` will prevent reassignment.
-If developer omits `const` or `let` then the bad things will happen.
+The way we define variables is with either `var`, `const` or `let`. `const` and `let` respect scopes created by logical blocks (functions, loops, and conditions), where as `var` does not.
+The `const`  declaration will prevent reassignment.
+If a developer omits `var`, `const` or `let`, then bad things will happen such as leaking variables to the global scope and name collisions.

 The old way was to use `var`.
 I immediately raise a red flag when I perform a job interview and I see a candidate use `var`.
-It was responsible for quite a lot of weird bugs so only developers who are unskilled, not aware of [ES6](https://node.university/p/es6) or those who learned JavaScript from w3schools would use the `var` in 2018.
+It was responsible for quite a lot of weird bugs, so only developers who are unskilled, not aware of ES2015/ES6 or those who learned JavaScript from w3schools.com would use the `var` statement in our day and age.
+To learn about 10 main features of ES2015/ES6 that every web developer should know, read this concise but full of examples post: <https://webapplog.com/es6>.
+For ES7 and ES8 features, I recommend this eloquent blog post from Node University: <https://node.university/blog/1621685/es7es8>.

 ### Number Object

-This is the [Number](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Number) https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Number object and its methods; for example, developers can create a number object with `new`:
+The [Number](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Number) https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Number object and its methods provide added functionality for working with numerical values (int and floats).
+For example, developers can create a `Number` object with `new`:

 ```js
 const numObj = new Number('123') // Number object